Adrian Pang

 Adrian Pang Yeow Soon (born 8 January 1966) is a Singaporean actor, host, and contracted artiste under FLY Entertainment.
 A full-time Mediacorp artiste from 1990 to 2010, Pang first came to prominence in the Singapore television scene with his performances in both English-language and Chinese-language television dramas produced by MediaCorp and SPH MediaWorks in the 1990s.
 Since then, he has taken roles in hosting and theatre production.

-More recently, he had a small role in the Hollywood cybercrime movie Blackhat (2015), starring Chris Hemsworth and Wang Leehom.
+In 2010, Pang left MediaCorp to set up his theatre company, Pangdemonium, with his wife and produced several plays.
+Pangdemonium would close in 2026.

 Early life

-Pang was born in Malacca, Malaysia, but emigrated to Singapore shortly after with his family.
+Pang was born in Malacca, Malaysia, but emigrated to Singapore shortly after with his family when he was four years old.
 He was educated at Anglo-Chinese School and Anglo-Chinese Junior College.
-Although he graduated with a law degree from Keele University in Britain, he did not practice, he trained at the ARTTS International in Bubwith instead.
+Although he graduated with a law degree from Keele University in England, he did not practice.
+After his graduation from Keele University, he trained at the ARTTS International in Bubwith.

 He worked for a number of years in British theatre and television before returning to Singapore.
 While he was based in Britain, he would occasionally return to Singapore for stage work where he first caught the eye of Singaporeans when he starred in the Singaporean comedy film Forever Fever (1998).